Alfa Romeo Tipo 33: Alfa Romeo Tipo 33

 Alfa Romeo started development of the Tipo 33 in the early 1960s, with the first car being built in 1965.
 It was sent to Autodelta to be completed and for additional changes to be made.
-It used a straight-4 engine from the Alfa Romeo TZ2, but Autodelta produced its 2.0 litre V8 soon after.
-The 2000 cc (122ci) Tipo 33 mid-engined prototype debuted on 12 March 1967 at the Belgian hillclimbing event at Fléron, with Teodoro Zeccoli winning.
+It used a straight-4 engine from the TZ2, but Autodelta fitted it with a bespoke V8 engine soon after.
+The 1995 cc V8 engine has a bank angle of 90° and is rated at 270 hp at 9,600 rpm, with a large-diameter tube frame.
+The Tipo 33 mid-engine prototype debuted on 12 March 1967 at the Belgian hillclimbing event at Fléron, with Teodoro Zeccoli taking the win for Alfa Romeo.

 The first version was nick named the “periscope” type because it had very characteristic air inlet on the roof resembling a periscope objective.
-It was powered by a 1995 cc (122ci) 90° V8 of 230 hp (201 kW), with a large-diameter tube frame.
+Such air scoops were already on the 1965 Fiat Abarth OT 1300 'Periscopio' and the 1966 Chaparral 2D, while Formula One adopted these Ram Air Boxes only the early 1970s, with heights limited after the 1975 Formula One season.

 The original T33 proved unreliable and uncompetitive in the 1967 World Sportscar Championship season, its best result a 5th at the Nürburgring 1000, co-driven by Zeccoli and Roberto Bussinello.